Physical Therapy Services Keep Seniors Moving and Independent

 Lindsey says, “As Dora got stronger, I could see what an enormous difference it made in her quality of life.
 She was happy and active again and most importantly, she’s been able to reclaim her independence.”

 Learn more about Seniors At Home’s Physical Therapy and Rehab Services.
-For a free consultation, call 415-449-3700 or contact us online.
+For a consultation, call 415-449-3700 or contact us online.